 Investigators are encouraged to contact Deborah Rubin for information about services listed, for potential new services or for other consultative information.

 Please Note: Because the demand on services exceeds our core's capacity, no new work will be accepted from non-DDRCC members.
-Job assignments will be prioritized by the membership criteria (full, associate and affiliate).
+Job assignments will be prioritized by the membership criteria (full, associate).
 If you are interested in joining the Washington University School of Medicine's Digestive Diseases Research Core Centers (DDRCC), please click here for more information.